Steinblock/slideshow/README.md

-# Slideshow
+# Real World DevOps

-Example Project for .NET Usergroup Rhein/Ruhr
+This project was build as a techdemo for a DevOps talk held at the .NET Usergroup Rhein/Ruhr

+The project itself contains the slides as a bootstrap based web application.

 Jürgen Steinblock - 2019